 - Petition BYU to amend or correct any part of the education record believed to be inaccurate, misleading, or in violation of their privacy rights.
-Students may submit a written request to the department holding the record, clearly identifying the part of the record they want changed, and specify why it is inaccurate or misleading.
+Students may submit a written request to the department holding the record, clearly identifying the part of the record they want changed, and specifying why it is inaccurate or misleading.
 If the department decides not to amend the record as requested, the department will notify the student of the decision and advise them of their right to a hearing regarding the request for amendment.
 Additional information regarding the hearing procedures as outlined in university procedures will be provided to the student when notified of the right to a hearing.

-- Control the disclosure of personally identifiable information in their education record, except as otherwise authorized by law.
+- Control the disclosure of personally identifiable information contained in the student's education record, except as otherwise authorized by law.
 Examples of exceptions to consent for disclosure include:

 - Access of education records by BYU officials and agents having a legitimate educational interest in the records.
-This category generally includes any BYU official or agent who accesses student educational records to perform a task or responsibility relating to his or her employment or professional responsibility at the university.
+This category generally includes any BYU official or agent who accesses student education records for the purpose of performing a task or responsibility relating to his or her employment or professional responsibility at the university.
 These individuals may include faculty, administration, staff and other university agents who manage student education record information including, but not limited to, student education, discipline, and financial aid.

 - Parents who establish the student's dependency for federal income tax purposes.

 - Upon request, BYU will disclose education records or information without consent to officials of another college or university to which the student seeks or intends to enroll, or to a school in which the student is currently enrolled.

 - File a complaint with the U.S. Department of Education concerning failures by BYU to comply with the requirements of FERPA.
 The name and address of the office that administers FERPA is: Family Policy Compliance Office, U.S. Department of Education, 400 Maryland Avenue SW, Washington, D.C.20202‐4605. www.ed.gov/offices/om/fpco/